ealtili/Blog/Financial_Derivatives.md

 with the goal of making a profit.
 A ***hedger*** is a trader who already has an economic exposure and who takes an offsetting position in order to reduce a risk that they already have exposure to.

-often people are a little bit confused by the term hedging they think it relates to the idea of a hedge fund which they often hear about in the press a hedge er is not a hedge fund it's simply a person who is trading a financial instrument in order to reduce their risks are to hedge their risk they
+Often people are a bit confused by the term hedging they think it relates to the idea of a hedge fund.  hedge er is not a hedge fund it's simply a person who is trading a financial instrument in order to reduce their risks are to hedge their risk they